tsatria03/CookyCraze/docks/readme.txt

 Cookie lottery.
 Unlocked at rank 30.
 Scratch your tickets and reveal prizes ranging from money and cookies to stat boosts.
 You can scratch tickets one at a time or all at once from the lottery screen.
 When scratching one at a time, you can enable automatic reveal in the settings so the result appears after a short random delay.
 When disabled, the result is held until you press enter or space.

-Slot machine.
-Unlocked at rank 50.
-Spin the reels and match symbols to win multiples of your bet.

-Like the other minigames, you choose which item to bet and how much.
-When betting money, you enter the amount as a dollar value, for example type 1 to bet $1.00 or 0.50 to bet 50 cents.
-All other items are entered as whole numbers.
-Payouts depend on how many reels match and which symbols line up, with higher matches paying out larger multiples.
-The symbols, payout multipliers, reel count, sounds, and bet limits are all configurable in slots.table.

-A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

 Dice roller.
 Unlocked at rank 40.
 Roll a set of dice against a target score you set yourself and bet an item of your choice on the outcome.